MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/attack-simulation-training-simulation-automations.md

 This number is the maximum number of runs that can be created by this automation.
 For example, if you select 10, the maximum number of simulations that will be created by this automation is 10.
 The number of simulations can be fewer depending on the number of targeted users and the availability of payloads.

-### If I select only one specfic day between two days (for example, Wednesday), how many simulations will I see on the Simulation tab?
+### If I select only one specific day between two days (for example, Wednesday), how many simulations will I see on the Simulation tab?

-If thre's only one Wednesday between the start date and end date, the automation will have only one valid day to send out the simulation.
+If there's only one Wednesday between the start date and end date, the automation will have only one valid day to send out the simulation.
 Even if you selected a higher value for **Max number of simulations**, this value will get overwritten to one.

 ### How does randomize send times currently work?